The Shining (film): Plot

-Jack Torrance takes a caretaker position to look after the remote Overlook Hotel in the Colorado Rocky Mountains, while it is closed for the winter.
-After his arrival, hotel manager Stuart Ullman informs Jack that a previous caretaker, Charles Grady, killed his wife, two young daughters, and himself in the hotel a decade prior.
+Jack Torrance takes a caretaker position to look after the remote Overlook Hotel in the Colorado Rocky Mountains while it is closed for the winter.
+On arrival hotel manager Stuart Ullman informs Jack that a previous caretaker, Charles Grady, killed his wife, two young daughters and himself in the hotel a decade prior.

-In Boulder, Jack's son, Danny, has a premonition and seizure.
-Jack's wife, Wendy, tells the doctor about a past incident when Jack accidentally dislocated Danny's shoulder during a drunken rage.
+At home in Boulder, Jack's son Danny has a premonition and seizure; Jack's wife, Wendy, tells the doctor about a past incident when Jack accidentally dislocated Danny's shoulder during a drunken rage.
 Jack has been sober ever since.
-Before leaving for the seasonal break, the Overlook's head chef, Dick Hallorann, informs Danny of a telepathic ability the two share, which his grandmother called "shining".
-Hallorann tells Danny that the hotel also "shines" due to residue from unpleasant past events and warns him to avoid Room 237.
+Before leaving for the seasonal break, the Overlook's head chef, Dick Hallorann, informs Danny of a telepathic ability the two share, which Hallorann's grandmother called "shining".
+He tells Danny that the hotel also "shines" due to its residual and unpleasant history and warns him to avoid Room 237.

-A month passes, and Danny starts having frightening visions, including of the murdered Grady sisters.
+A month passes, and Danny starts having frightening visions, including those of the murdered Grady sisters.
 Meanwhile, Jack's mental health deteriorates; he suffers from writer's block, is prone to violent outbursts, and has dreams of killing his family.
 Danny gets lured to room 237 by unseen forces, and Wendy later finds him with signs of physical trauma, for which she blames Jack.
-Jack sulks in the ballroom, where ghostly bartender Lloyd entices him back to drinking.
+Jack defiantly sulks in the ballroom, where ghostly bartender Lloyd entices him back to drinking.
 Wendy tells him that Danny was attacked by a "crazy woman" in room 237.
 Jack investigates and encounters a hideous female ghost in the bathroom, but tells Wendy he saw nothing.
 He blames Danny for inflicting the bruises on himself and reacts angrily when Wendy suggests leaving the hotel.
 Danny enters a trance and telepathically contacts Hallorann.
 Returning to the ballroom, Jack finds it filled with ghostly figures, including waiter Delbert Grady, who urges Jack to "correct" his wife and child.